nikitaviira/pawaTask/README.md

   > Responsible for login and register of users.
 Creates JWT token which is passed to frontend for further authentication
 - Task service
   > Responsible for creation and editing of tasks as well as their retrieval and creation of task comments
+- Email service
+  > Responsible for sending out emails using Sendgrid API.
+Email messages are formatted using Sendgrid templates.
+    **(Emails are redirected to spam because domain is not verified by Sendgrid)**
 - API Gateway
   > Aggregates all requests to backend and applies authentication verification before proxying the request to the needed microservice